supertuxkart/stk-website/wiki_untranslated/Download.md

 {%- endcapture -%}
 {%- main_title {{ itch_title }}-%}

-{%translate You can also download SuperTuxKart using itch.io.
+{%translate You can also download SuperTuxKart using itch.io. %}

-A gift package with two tracks is also available for donators.
+{%translate A gift package with two tracks is also available for donators.
 See the [Donation page](Donate) for more details. %}

 {% include donation_frame %}